nnieddu/ft_services/README.md

 *ConfigMap :* avoid rebuild image and restart service if you want for ex change the db url/service/name *Secret :* this component is like ConfigMap but is used to store secret data (base4 encoded) ex = DB_USER = mongo-user or DB_PWD = mongo-pwd because it's not secure to store/share credentials or sensitive informations in ConfigMap.
-Data from ConfigMap or Secret services can be used inside the app pod to use it for ex for environement variables or propreties files.
+Data from ConfigMap or Secret services can be used inside the app pod to use it for environement variables or propreties files for ex.

 Volumes component : serve to store the data persistent between restart of services (can be local or external / cloud).

 Deployement component : it's a blueprints for pods, where you can specify the number of app pods replica you want and her configuration.
-=> DO NOT USED FOR DB
+=> Do not use Deployement for DB !

+For DB :
 StatefulSet component :
 Stateless component :

 MetalLB is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.
+Exposes the service externally using a cloud provider loadbalancer.
+Node-port and Cluster-IP services to which the external loadbalancer routes, are automatically created in k8s.
+There is a big problem occurs as the type LoadBalancer is only available for use if your K8s cluster is setup in any of the public cloud providers, GCE AWS , etc which ar not free... that's why we use Metallb.

+### Rapid and important tips :
+*Réglez imagePullPolicysur Never, sinon Kubernetes essaiera de télécharger l'image (dans les deployements .yaml).

+*Vous devez exécuter eval $(minikube docker-env)sur chaque terminal ou vous souhaitez utiliser des commandes 'docker', car il définit uniquement les variables d'environnement pour la session shell actuelle.

 ## K8s Commands :
 ### minikube CLI